diegojromerolopez/diegojromerolopez.github.io/content/en/post/2026-01-25-how-to-minimize-tech-debt-from-the-start.md

 Now that the [vibe-coding](https://en.wikipedia.org/wiki/Vibe_coding) is popular, I see a lot of people doing showcases of software projects done by non-developers.
-They show a flashy interface and some functionality that works fine.
+They show a *flashy* interface and some functionality that works fine.
 However, let me tell you a secret: this does not scale.
-Once you want to productize the project, the tangled mess that is the code is impossible to deal with.
-That is why it is so important to direct, and review what the LLMs are doing when we ask them to work for us.
+Once you want to productize the project, the *tangled mess* that is the code[^2] is impossible to deal with.
+That is why it is so important to give directions, and review what the LLMs are doing when we ask them to work for us.

 ### Consequences